Royal Ambarrukmo Hotel | A Luxury Heritage Hotel

 It’s not uncommon to find hotels in Asia that carries the word “royal” in their names.
 But nothing comes to being a real royal claim than that of Royal Ambarrukmo Hotel.

-After all, it stands within the royal residence complex of King Hamengkabuwono VII & has hosted nobles, presidents & foreign dignitaries.
+After all, it stands within the royal residence complex of King Hamengkabuwono VII & continues to host nobles, presidents & foreign dignitaries.

 Today, it is a restored space filled with age-old Javanese art & memories but affords its guests the conveniences & aesthetics of modern hotel living.

 The suites at the Royal Ambarrukmo Hotel are nothing short of the word grand.
-It is lavishly spaced & laden with the finest furnishing fit for royalties.
+It is lavishly spaced as well as laden with the finest furnishing fit for royalties.
 Finished in tones of earth & mood lights, its rooms definitely come in sweeping style & comfort.

-While Yogyakarta is home to many exquisite restaurants & bars, the Royal Ambarrukmo Hotel is the playground of Indonesia’s rich patrons & international guests.
-It is a favorite venue for high-profile events like dinner concerts, exhibits & conventions.
+While Yogyakarta is home to many exquisite restaurants & bars, Royal Ambarrukmo Hotel is the playground of Indonesia’s rich patrons & international guests.
+It is a favourite venue for high-profile events like dinner concerts, exhibits & conventions.